guidance-guarantee-programme/pension_guidance/content/shop_around.md

 You should always ask an adviser if they’re independent or restricted.
 Restricted advisers are limited to certain products (eg only annuities), providers or both.
 Independent advisers cover the whole market and are not restricted to one product type or provider.

-This list from the Financial Conduct Authority (FCA) explains what [an adviser might ask you](http://www.fca.org.uk/consumers/financial-services-products/investments/financial-advice/what-an-adviser-might-ask-you).
+This list from the FCA explains what [an adviser might ask you](http://www.fca.org.uk/consumers/financial-services-products/investments/financial-advice/what-an-adviser-might-ask-you).

 ###Paying for financial advice